 If you apply to migrate to Australia under the Skilled–Independent category or the Skilled–Sponsored category, you will be assessed against a points test.

-You will need to receive a score of at least 60 points to be able to submit an expression of interest through Skill Select.
+You will need to receive a score of at least 65 points to be able to submit an expression of interest through Skill Select.
+Please note just reaching 65 points doesn’t guarantee you will receive the visa.

 The points test is only part of the general skilled migration process.